ismailsakdo/iot_ilkkmsb/README.md

 ## [Python part](https://github.com/BaptisteZloch/MakeIT-How-to-deploy-SK-learn-model-on-ESP8266/tree/master/Python%20notebook)

-This has been designed using SciKit-learn library for machine learning.
-This network has been trained on [dataset](https://github.com/BaptisteZloch/MakeIT-How-to-deploy-SK-learn-model-on-ESP8266/blob/master/Python%20notebook/Orientation.csv) created with [Datasets Builder](https://github.com/BaptisteZloch/MakeIT-How-to-build-your-own-datasets-with-Datasets-Builder) my software to create datasets.
+This has been designed using SciKit-learn library for machine learning algorithm, testing, evaluation and development.
+This network has been trained on [dataset](https://drive.google.com/file/d/1RVnZ8bWAOIb6zj-c8u4W_f6DXKH8gKId/view?usp=sharing) collected via PhD research journey by Dr. Syazwan Aizat Ismail [UTM](https://osf.io/b4xsw/)
 Then this model has been exported into c code .h file.
-To convert the model I have used [micromlgen](https://github.com/eloquentarduino/micromlgen) python library.
+To convert the model we had used [tensorflow & keras](https://github.com/tensorflow/docs/blob/master/site/en/tutorials/keras/save_and_load.ipynb) python library.

 ## [Arduino part](https://github.com/BaptisteZloch/MakeIT-How-to-deploy-SK-learn-model-on-ESP8266/tree/master/Arduino%20code/MAKEIT_SKlearn_Orientation_spot)

-In this part I have used VS code and platformIO IDE to deploy the model onto the [ESP8266 WEMOS D1 mini lite](https://www.ebay.fr/itm/NodeMCU-Lua-ESP8266-ESP-12-WeMos-D1-Mini-WIFI-4M-Bytes-Development-CP2104-Board-/173447615078).
+In this part I have used VS code and Arduino IDE to deploy the model onto the [ESP8266 WEMOS D1 mini lite](https://www.ebay.fr/itm/NodeMCU-Lua-ESP8266-ESP-12-WeMos-D1-Mini-WIFI-4M-Bytes-Development-CP2104-Board-/173447615078).
 To do it we had to import our model, and the libraries to use I2C protocol and MPU6050 acccelerometer on the ESP8266.

 Here is the schema of the wiring :